alepandini/DyNoPy/README.md

 3. Pairwise residue contributions to functional motions
 4. Pairwise combined covevolution and dynamical score

+## **Data analysis and visualisation**
+Use the sample Jupyter notebooks in the jupyter/ folder for data visualisation and analysis

 #### **Requirements**
 	- Python3.6, numpy 1.15, matplotlib
 	- R & igraph